I devised this recipe especially for my courses, it’s a great way to use sourdough starter in a different way, it’s fast and it tasty!!!!

 350g plain/cake flour

 85g bubbly active starter (my starter is 100% hydration i.e. I feed it with equal weights of flour and water; for more details about my starter management, visit the relevant pages on the site, links to the left)

 284ml tub of buttermilk or 300g in weight

 Optional additions: cheese, herbs, spices, nuts, seeds…

-Loosely mix all of the main ingredients together, minus any optional extras.
+Loosely mix all of the main ingredients together.
 This mixture does not benefit from being overworked so resist the temptation to handle it too much.
 It does not need to be kneaded, just brought together like you would with pastry.

 Line a large baking tray with parchment paper.